2025 Fantasy Football TE Rankings

 Kittle finished 2024 with 78 receptions for 1,106 yards and eight touchdowns, all of which rank either second or third in his career.
 Injuries to Brandon Aiyuk and Christian McCaffrey led to greater consistency from Kittle — 40-plus receiving yards in 13 of 15 games played.
 Only Bowers had more (14 of 17 games).
 While Kittle always finishes the year with excellent overall numbers, previous seasons featured more boom-or-bust weeks.
 For example, his number of 40-yard games were considerably lower in previous seasons — 10 in 2023, six in 2022, and eight in 2021.
 Among tight ends, Kittle has either led or shared in the lead in PFF's yards per route run metric in all but one season (2022) from 2018 to 2024.

 LaPorta's numbers dropped across the board, but he was much better in the second half of the 2024 season than he was in the first half.
 In his first eight games, LaPorta was targeted six times only once, had just two games of 50-plus yards (and barely with 52 and 53 yards) and scored two touchdowns.
-In his final nine games (counting the playoffs), he six-plus targets in all nine games, 50-plus yards six times and scored a total of six touchdowns.
+In his final nine games (counting the playoffs), he had six-plus targets in all nine games, 50-plus yards six times and scored a total of six touchdowns.

 5. T.J.
 Hockenson, Minnesota Vikings